pranjalanimesh/KrittikaAssignment/README.md

 # Krittika Assignment

-This was my attempt on the assignment given for Krittika Astronomy Projects
+This was my attempt for the assignment given for Krittika Astronomy Projects

 - Pranjal Animesh